What is Benlysta?

 - are allergic to other medicines.

-- are receiving other biologic medicines, monoclonal antibodies or IV infusions of cyclophosphamide (Cytoxan).
+- are receiving other biologic medicines or monoclonal antibodies.

 - have or have had any type of cancer.